jon-heard/obsidian-inline-scripts-library/README.md

 	- Alternative: __ui cg__
 - __ui clips expansion__ - User enters a clip name.
 The prior expansion's text is then assigned to the clip name.
 - __ui clips remove__ - User chooses a clip, which is then removed.

 ***

+### system.sfile
+Shortcuts to work with the system: Obsidian, JS, InlineScripts backend, etc.

+- __sys lasterror__ - Expands to the last expansion error that was posted to the console.
+This does not include errors that were created by a shortcut, only those created by __Inline Scripts__ itself, i.e. those the trigger the message: `ERROR: Shortcut expansion issues. (see console for details)`.
+- __sys runjs {code: text}__ - Run the javascript in {code}.
+Can run multiple statements separated with newline characters (`\n`).
+- __sys triggererror__ - Create an expansion error.
+Useful for testing the `sys lasterror` shortcut.

+***